 Contributions received by a candidate after the day of the primary election are presumed general election contributions and are subject to the aggregate contribution limits for the general election.
 A candidate may continue to receive contributions designated by the contributor as primary election contributions after the primary election and subject to the contribution limits but only for the purpose of retiring primary election debt, 44.11.224(2)(d), ARM.
-(For information regarding contribution limits, see pages 13 through 15 of this manual.)
+(For information regarding contribution limits, see pages 9 through 10 of this manual.)

-All monetary contributions (cash or checks) received by anyone involved with a campaign must be transmitted to the treasurer (or deputy treasurer), and deposited within five days after the contribution is received, 13-37-207.
-This includes contributions made through a payment gateway or on-line service provider such as Bitcoin, Paypal, or Square Up.
+All monetary contributions (cash or checks) received by anyone involved with a campaign must be transmitted to the treasurer (or deputy treasurer) and deposited within five days after the contribution is received, 13-37-207.
+This includes contributions made through a payment gateway or on-line service provider such as ActBlue, Win Red, or PayPal.
 An electronic contribution shall be reported as received within the reporting period that it is received by the online service provider regardless of whether the contribution has actually been received, 44-11-408.
-The treasurer must then deposit all funds within five business days of receipt of payment from the third party provider, ARM 44.11.408.
+The treasurer must then deposit all funds within five business days of receipt of payment from the third-party provider, ARM 44.11.408.
 This includes money that candidates contribute to their own campaigns.

-Statement of contributions Prior to the time a deposit to the campaign account is made, the treasurer is required to prepare a statement showing the amounts received from each contributor, 13-37-207(2), MCA.
+Prior to the time a deposit to the campaign account is made, the treasurer is required to prepare a statement showing the amounts received from each contributor, 13-37-207(2), MCA.
 This statement, the receipt form for cash contributions deposited at the same time, and a deposit slip for the deposit must be kept together as part of the campaign records maintained by the treasurer.

-Contributions by check Checks are preferable to contributions of cash.
+Checks are preferable to contributions of cash.
 A simple list of the names of contributors and the amounts contributed would be a satisfactory method of maintaining a record of contributions received by checks; however, the easiest and best way to satisfy the statement of contributions requirement is to make photocopies of checks as they are received.
 This ensures that contributions are properly credited and also preserves useful information for the campaign.

-Cash contributions Receipts must be written for any contributions of currency and coin of \$25 or more.
-Cash receipts must show: 1) The contributor's full name 2) Complete mailing address (a post office box is acceptable) 3) Occupation 4) Employer 5) The exact amount received 6) Date of receipt and 7) The name of the individual who received the contribution on behalf of the candidate, 44.11.407, ARM.
+Receipts must be written for any contributions of currency and coin of \$25 or more.
+Cash receipts must show:

+- 1) The contributor's full name

+- 2) Complete mailing address (a post office box is acceptable)

+- 3) Occupation

+- 4) Employer

+- 5) The exact amount received

+- 6) Date of receipt and

+- 7) The name of the individual who received the contribution on behalf of the candidate, 44.11.407, ARM.

 While receipts are required only for cash contributions of \$25 or more, the best practice is to write a receipt for all cash contributions whenever possible.
 In this way, a treasurer can determine if or when an individual's contributions reach reporting thresholds.
 Written receipts also will assist candidates in identifying the sources of funds contributed to their campaigns.
 Contributions and expenditures can be easily recorded in CERS and saved to be filed to COPP on reporting day.

-Recording contributions Statewide and State District campaigns are required to electronically file, using the Campaign Electronic Filing Service (CERS), their reports with the office, and should become familiar with the system on the website to determine how to best keep their records (44.10.301(1)(a)(b)(i)(ii)(iii), ARM.
-State District candidates that believe they qualify for a waiver from electronic filing may submit a written request to the COPP.
-The Commissioner may provide a waiver if the candidate establishes that they cannot file electronically for reasons such as they do not have reasonable access to the technology necessary to file electronically, ARM, 44.11.302.
+All candidates are required to electronically file campaign finance reports, using the Campaign Electronic Filing Service (CERS), 13-37-225, MCA, and should become familiar with the system on the website to determine how to best keep their records.
+Candidates that believe they qualify for a waiver from electronic filing may submit a written request to the COPP.
+The Commissioner may provide a waiver in certain circumstances, 13-37-225(1)(b), MCA.